Yuriy Kovbasenko

 Yuriy Ivanovich Kovbasenko (born 26 October 1958, Horodyshche, Cherkasy Oblast) is a Ukrainian philologist and teacher.

+Career

 He is author of over 200 scientific works on philology and literary education, including monographs, tutorials for middle and high school, approved by the Ministry of Education and Science of Ukraine.

+In 2022, Kovbasenko served on a panel that determined works by Russian and Soviet authors would be removed from the foreign literature school curriculum.